FACTION BRIEF

 Consciousness Archaeologists

 Both believe fragments contain recoverable consciousness—the Archaeologists approach it scientifically, the Faithful spiritually.
 The guild shares recovery data; the Faithful provide access to fragments under their protection.
-Scientists and believers working the same ground from different angles.
+Scientists and believers working the same ground from different angles, agreeing not to discuss what they disagree about.

 Fragment Hunters